dmknght/rkcheck/README.md

 # Why is this
 This tool tries to solve problems of major tools
-- chkrootkit and rkhunter do simple checks for malware files inside the systems.
+- chkrootkit ~~and rkhunter~~ do simple checks for malware files inside the systems.
 The method is not enough (check absolute path -> missing actual malicious files) or very basic string matching (false positives)
 - ClamAV has very huge RAM use everytime user runs a scan task (> 1Gb RAM).
 Too many old signatures are hashes -> missing modified malicious files.
 The binary's metadata engine lacks of proper metadata for ELF scan.
 However, the engine has basic unpackers and it can handle archive files, document files, ...
 - Yara is very well known engine with easy to write rules.
 It has very strong binary's metadata reader.
 However, it has no archive file handlers nor unpackers.
 => This tool try to solve the problem by using ClamAV to access files, and then use Yara as ClamAV's post scan to do signature matching.
-The quality of Yara's rule set is the scope to replace chkrootkit and rkhunter
+The quality of Yara's rule set is the scope to replace chkrootkit ~~and rkhunter~~

+UPDATE: rkhunter actually has good mechanism to detect rootkit.
+Checked with Diamorphine

 # What about rules, signatures?
 The rule is a collection of open source Yara rules that scan Linux's malwares and my custom research.
 The rule set is not perfect.